CalvinBarajas/Figma2Code/README.md

-This project showcases my ability to convert a Figma drawing into code.
+This project showcases my ability to convert a Figma design into code.
 The tech/stack used in this project is:

 * HTML
 * CSS